 If you’ve been told you need a colposcopy, it’s likely due to an abnormal Pap test result.
 A Pap test is a screening tool that tells your provider whether there are any cell changes occurring on your cervix.
 A colposcopy is a more thorough diagnostic procedure that allows your provider to examine your cervix for any abnormal cells or blood vessels using a microscope known as a colposcope.

-Don’t panic: An abnormal Pap test is very common–in fact, 10 percent of Pap tests show abnormal cells present.
-Most women who receive a colposcopy have a normal result, and follow up with a few more Pap tests to ensure their immune systems clear these cells on their own.
-Only a small percentage of these women will ever develop cervical cancer–in 2012, according to the CDC, there were only 12,000 cases of cervical cancer in the US, and most of these women did not have access to regular screening tests.
+Don’t panic: An abnormal Pap test is very common–in fact, 5 percent of Pap tests show abnormal cells present.
+Most people who receive a colposcopy have a normal result, and follow up with a few more Pap tests to ensure their immune systems clear these cells on their own.
+Only a small percentage of these individuals will ever develop cervical cancer–in 2012, according to the CDC, there were only 12,000 cases of cervical cancer in the US, and most of these individuals did not have access to regular screening tests.

 Why did my provider recommend a colposcopy?